Standard Film Permit Application

 DOT-Airports on Oahu requires 14 business days for processing.

 - Keep in mind that your application is transferred to various State agencies for approval.
-If your application is not legible, you will be asked to resubmit it.
+If your application is not legible, or incomplete, you will be asked to resubmit it.

 - For water filming please indicate the area to be used as: “Waters off of (location).”
 A certified water safety professional must be hired when there is water activity.
 See Water Activity requirements here.